 Minecraft: Storymode Season 2 – Localization Patch

-As Senior QA Tester, I lead a team of five outsource testers in shipping a patch and localization update for Minecraft: Storymode Season 2.
+As a senior QA tester, I directed a team of five outsource testers in shipping a patch and localization update for Minecraft: Storymode Season 2.

 As senior tester, I lead the team by creating test plans, communicating with developers to identify parts of the game ready for test, and generally championed the overall quality of the title.
 In addition to the internal team, I oversaw a team of 4-6 external testers.

 I also sent out daily reports of statistics and priority issues to the team and company, organized and ran playtests, and then collated and reported the results back to the development team..

 At the start of my time at Telltale, I was responsible for daily testing in engine and on platform throughout the development cycle of Batman: The Enemy Within, using both structured test plans and a more freeform approach.
 I also communicated with the development team to call out subjective quality issues alongside quantitative bugs.